Art-of-WiFi/UniFi-API-client/README.md

 - UniFi CloudKey Enterprise (CK-Enterprise)
 - UniFi Enterprise Fortress Gateway (EFG)
 - Official UniFi Hosting, details [here](https://help.ui.com/hc/en-us/articles/4415364143511)
+- UniFi OS Server, announcement [here](https://blog.ui.com/article/introducing-unifi-os-server)

 The class automatically detects UniFi OS consoles and adjusts the URLs and several functions/methods accordingly.

-UniFi OS-based controllers require you to connect using port **443** instead of **8443** which is used for "software-based" controllers.
-If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix or with port 443 when working with a UniFi OS-based controller.
+UniFi OS-based consoles require you to connect using port **443** instead of **8443** which is used for the classic "software-based" controllers.
+When using **UniFi OS Server**, you are required to use port **11443**.

+If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix, with port 443 or port 11443 when working with a UniFi OS-based controller.

 ### Remote API access to UniFi OS-based controllers